 There are methods to prevent radon from entering your home and other methods that reduce radon after it is inside.
 To develop the right plan for your home, EPA recommends hiring a Certified Mitigation Provider and possibly obtaining estimates from more than one provider.

-As a courtesy (not an endorsement) DHEC provides a list of Certified Mitigation Providers that are located in South Carolina.
+As a courtesy (not an endorsement) DHEC provides a list of Certified Mitigation Providers located in South Carolina.

 You may also find contractors through the two national certification programs (National Radon Safety Board or American Association of Radon Scientists and Technologists, Inc. (AARST) National Radon Proficiency Program (NRPP)).